 Ostwald received a BA in music from San Jose State University.
 While there he focused on performing contemporary jazz, classical compositions, and the Gamelan music of Java, and a few years later he spent a year in New York studying with renowned jazz pianist Harold Mabern.
 Following his stay in New York, Andy returned to his native San Francisco Bay Area to teach and play music.
 Soon thereafter he met singer Diane Witherspoon and became her piano accompanist.
 They performed locally on tour in the States, and then on several occasions in Tokyo.
 Currently Ostwald is a member of Jeff Sanford’s Cartoon Jazz Orchestra and freelances as both a band leader and sideman.

 Andy teaches piano at his home in Oakland.
 He’s also an instructor at Oaktown Jazz Workshops, where Ravi Abcarian is also an instructor and the executive director.
 Ostwald’s book/audio series Play Jazz, Blues, Rock Piano by Ear was published by Mel Bay Publications in 2004.
 It remains in print today.

-To purchase or stream “VOTE” please visit:
+To order or stream FIELD GUIDE on digital services please visit:

 (828) 350-8158 or email@example.com